Principal Investigator / Institution

 ECWTP

-The ECWTP will deliver comprehensive worker training to increase the number of underrepresented and disadvantaged minority adults employed in the fields of environmental restoration, hazardous materials, and construction.
+The ECWTP will deliver comprehensive worker training to increase the number of adults employed in the fields of environmental restoration, hazardous materials, and construction.
 The goals for this program are:

-1. To serve underrepresented and disadvantaged adults living near hazardous waste and/or contaminated property at risk of exposure to ambient hazards.
+- To serve adults living near hazardous waste and/or contaminated property at risk of exposure to ambient hazards.

-2. To provide additional pre-employment services that are inclusive of basic skills (i.e., study skills, math, reading, life skills) to increase program retention and completion.
+- To provide under- or unemployed adults with pre-employment services that include basic life skills (i.e., study skills, math, reading, life skills) to increase program retention and completion.

-This specialized training increases sustainable employment opportunities for residents of vulnerable communities faced with poverty and pollution concerns, promotes economic stability, and addresses environmental health disparities.
+This specialized training increases sustainable employment opportunities for residents of communities that lack occupational and environmental health and safety training, promotes economic stability, and addresses environmental health gaps.
 The ECWTP will deliver comprehensive worker training in New Orleans, Louisiana; Houston, Texas; Detroit, Michigan; and Pensacola, Florida.

 Project Duration